Please report to Fishbowl Space for temp work. Sign below."

-- Episode 2's dream sequence has Bee when she touches the water bubbleelectrocutes it.
+- "Food"'s dream sequence has Bee when she touches the water bubble electrocutes it.

-- Episode 5's opening song, which is a birthday song for Bee from her dad.
+- "Birthday"'s opening song, which is a birthday song for Bee from her dad.
 Upon a second listen, it's full of hints.

 - This line by Deckard while he's trying to lift Bee up in "Wedding" is later revealed to be in a literal sense.

 - Funny Background Event: The turtle taking the sushi from the temp. agent's head.

-- Glamour Failure: Puppycat's reflection, at one point briefly changes into the outlaw.
+- Glamour Failure: Puppycat's reflection, at one point, briefly changes into the space outlaw.